-A Swedish microbrewery, St Erik’s, has created an exclusive range of five potato chips available for $56, designed to be accompanied with the brand’s premium beer.
+A Swedish microbrewery, St Erik’s, has created an exclusive range of five potato chips available for $56 – believed to be the world’s most expensive – designed to be accompanied with the brand’s premium beer.

 “A first-class beer deserves a first-class snack, and this is why we made a major effort to produce the world’s most exclusive potato chips.
 We’re incredibly proud to be able to present such a crispy outcome” brand manager Marcus Friari said in a statement.